The Polite Fiction of Anti-Zionism

 Jewish identity is older, thicker, and far more inconvenient than that—a fusion of peoplehood, history, culture, and ancestry, traditionally traced through the maternal line, alongside a spectrum of belief.
 One may be devout, secular, or somewhere in between, and still unmistakably part of the same people.

-It is, in fact, a rather remarkable continuity.
-The Jews have outlasted the Philistines, the Assyrians, and a long catalogue of ancient empires that once seemed permanent and are now museum exhibits.
 They persist—still numbering only around fifteen million worldwide, not the imagined hordes of conspiracy or casual ignorance (Joe Rogan, among others, once managed to overshoot that figure by almost two orders of magnitude).

 To reduce all of this—to compress a civilization that has survived millennia of exile, expulsion, and attempted annihilation—into “just a religion” is not analysis.